Code-Sploit/kitpvp/README.md

 In the top of that file is explained how to do this :).

 # TODO
-    1) Add support for enchantments on the things you get in kits
-    2) Add support for effects
+    1) Add support for effects
-    3) Add more kits
+    2) Add more kits (Suggestions wanted, post them in format of Issues)